skwag81/MHRA/README.md

    - Risk quantification
    - Output
 * Fully open MATLAB codebase
-* MIT-licensed and lightweight (runs on MATLAB Runtime if you have no MATLAB licence)
+* MIT-licensed and lightweight (runs on MATLAB Runtime if you have no MATLAB license)

 ---